malversoft/cached/decorator.md

 ## Generic parameters

-All the decorator variants admit some generic parameters to specify the caching features applied to the specific function/method/property memoization.
+All the decorator variants accept some generic parameters to specify the caching features applied to the specific function/method/property memoization.

 - ```typed```